Biden ready for new Russia nuclear deal

 US Secretary of State Antony Blinken told the UN conference that Washington was committed to seeking a comprehensive risk reduction package that would include secure communications channels among nuclear weapon states.

-He said a return to the 2015 nuclear deal remains the best outcome for the United States, Iran and the world, and again accused North Korea of preparing for a seventh nuclear test.
+He said a return to the 2015 nuclear deal remains the best outcome for the US, Iran and the world, and again accused North Korea of preparing for a seventh nuclear test.

 – AAP